Trump tells AP he won’t accept blame if GOP loses House

 Trump on Tuesday declared the allegation "totally false."
 But in entering a plea deal with Cohen in August, federal prosecutors signaled that they accepted his recitation of facts and account of what occurred.

 Trump said that Washington lawyer Pat Cipollone will serve as his next White House counsel and that he hoped to announce a replacement for U.N.
 Ambassador Nikki Haley in the next week or two.
-He again repeated his frustration with Attorney General Jeff Sessions over the special counsel investigation, saying, "I can fire him whenever I want to fire him."
+He again repeated his frustration with Attorney General Jeff Sessions over the special counsel investigation, saying, "I could fire him whenever I want to fire him, but I haven't said that I was going to."

 On the ongoing Russia investigation, Trump defended his son Donald Trump Jr. for a Trump Tower meeting with a Kremlin-connected lawyer offering damaging information about Democrat Hillary Clinton.
 Trump called his son a "good young guy" and said he did what any political aide would have done.